Ronlin1/2024/README.md

-# 2024.....................
+# 2024.................
 Opportunities, Hackathons, Tech Events Tracker Repo

 -- The dates on each link refer to the respective deadlines.
 The dates I use here are usually a few days to the actual deadline to give you some time to prep for the opportunity you are applying for.
+Try to see/read eligibility first....

 ## Hackathons & Competitions
 - [ ] UPCOMING - https://www.openhackathons.org/s/upcoming-events